-Kyle Busch has picked up where he left off last season.
-His two consecutive second place finishes mean that in the last eight Nationwide races he’s run his final positions were: second, first, first, second, second, first, second and second.
+Busch has picked up where he left off last season.
+His consecutive second-place finishes mean that in the last eight Nationwide races he’s run his final positions were: second, first, first, second, second, first, second and second.
 Impressive numbers whichever way you slice them.
 Overall, the younger Busch’s record in the series that used to bear his name is exceptional.
-He won Rookie of the Year honors in 2004 not to mention picking up five wins and finishing just a couple of hundred points shy of series winner Martin Truex, Jr. Plus, he has 11 wins, 40 Top 5s and 58 Top 10s in just 110 races.
-That’s already one more win than Jason Keller who has run some 270 races more.
-Plus, it’s two wins more than Kenny Wallace who has 9 wins in 385 races.
+He won Rookie of the Year honors in 2004 not to mention picking up five wins and finishing just a couple hundred points shy of series winner Martin Truex Jr. Plus, he has 11 wins, 40 top fives and 58 top 10s in just 110 races.
+That’s already one more win than Jason Keller, who has run some 270 races more.
+Plus, it’s two wins more than Kenny Wallace, who has nine wins in 385 races.

-Unsurprisingly, Cup drivers dominate the current standings with the top seven spots in the latest rankings all primarily Cup drivers; 1) Stewart, 2) Busch, 3) Edwards, 4) Reutimann, 5) Harvick, 6) Ragan and 7) Dale Junior.
-So as part of my bi-weekly roundups, I’m going to keep my own personal Championship standings.
+Unsurprisingly, Cup drivers dominate the current standings with the top-seven spots in the latest rankings all primarily Cup drivers; 1) Stewart, 2) Busch, 3) Carl Edwards, 4) Reutimann, 5) Kevin Harvick, 6) David Ragan and 7) Dale Earnhardt Jr. So as part of my bi-weekly roundups, I’m going to keep my own personal championship standings.
 My version will feature drivers who run the Nationwide schedule only.
 As you can see, the race is already a close one with positions three through eight separated by just 20 points.
 Here’s how we’re looking so far:

 1. Mike Bliss: 241